Royal Lao Army Airborne: First Indochina War operations 1948–1954

 A second airborne unit, the 1st Laotian Parachute Battalion (1er Bataillon de Parachutistes Laotiens – 1er BPL), began forming in October 1951.
 By 1 April 1952 the battalion was brought to strength with 853 officers and enlisted men, divided into a headquarters and three companies.
-Based at Chinaimo, just outside Vientiane, 1er BPL participated in twenty operations, six involving parachute jumps, during 1952.
+Based at Camp Chinaimo, a major military facility located on the eastern outskirts of Vientiane, 1er BPL participated in twenty operations, six involving parachute jumps, during 1952.
 On 15–24 December 576 members of the unit conducted a reinforcement drop into Sam Neua garrison during Operation "Noel".
 Eighty more members of the battalion jumped into Sam Neua in February 1953, enabling the BPL to create a fourth company.

 On 15 April 1953, the Vietminh invaded northeastern Laos with 40,000 troops commanded by General Võ Nguyên Giáp and crushed the Sam Neua garrison, sending remnants of the BPL fleeing toward the Plain of Jars.
 A month later, the battalion was reconstituted at Chinaimo, and conducted several reconnaissance and commando operations north of Luang Prabang – such as Operation "Dampieres" in September 1953 – for the remainder of the year.

 In March 1954 the BPL began preparing for Operation "Condor", the planned relief of the besieged Dien Bien Phu garrison in North Vietnam.
 During April and early May the battalion advanced toward the Laotian-Vietnamese border, but was withdrawn in mid-May after the garrison fell.
-On 18 June the BPL regrouped at the French Air Force's Seno Airbase near Savannakhet.
+On 18 June the BPL regrouped at Seno, a French military base located about 30 kms (20 miles) east of Savannakhet.
 From 2–4 August the battalion performed the last airborne operation of the First Indochina War, jumping into the town of Phanop in Khammouane Province to link up with local militia units and sweep the territory up to the strategic Mụ Giạ Pass, located in the Annamite Range on the Laotian-Vietnamese border.

 The fall of Dien Bien Phu brought the Indochina War to a close and drove the French government to enter into peace negotiations with the Vietminh.
 Following the signing of the Agreement on the Cessation of Hostilities in Laos on 20 July 1954 and the implementation of the Indochina ceasefire on 6 August, the 981-strong BPL was brought back to Seno and turned over to the ANL.
 After French officers left the BPL in October, the name of the unit was simplified to 1st Parachute Battalion (1er Bataillon Parachutiste – 1er BP).